elijahr/BangleApps/apps/glucodata/README.md

 ## How it works

 The Tasker profiles listen for the "New glucose value", "Obsolute value", and "Glucose alarm" events provided by Glucose Data Handler.
-The data provided via those events is assembled into a JavaScript object and sent to the Bangle.js, via the `com.banglejs.uart.tx` Intent that the Bangle.js GadgetBridge app listens for.
+The data provided via those events is assembled into a JavaScript object and sent to the Bangle.js device, via the `com.banglejs.uart.tx` Intent that the GadgetBridge app listens for.

 ## Example usage